gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 There are rules on what you can and cannot assign to a SimObject.

-SimObjects only allow parameter assignment in 3 clases:
+SimObjects only allow parameter assignment in 3 cases:

 1. The parameter exists in the list of parameters.
 Ergo you are setting the parameters (`simobject.param1 = 3`).
 2. The value you are setting is a SimObject and its variable name does not conflict with a SimObject parameter (`simobject.another_simobject = Cache()`).